-Types of Disc Replacements
+Types of Artificial Disc Replacements

 The ProDisc-C consists of two chrome cobalt alloy endplates (similar to stainless steel) with a plastic bearing surface fixed to the lower plate.
 The edges of the implant are attached to the vertebra by a central keel with an in-growth surface.
 The keel stabilizes the implant until bone growth occurs into the endplate.

-The differences in the three discs are not significant for a one level surgery but do become significant with more than one level disease.
-There is no approval currently for 2 ADRs in a row in a cervical spine.
-If a fusion (an ACDF) is needed in conjunction with an ADR for more than one level of disease, the ProDisc-C will allow fixation of the ACDF level with a plate.
+The differences in the two discs are not significant for a one level surgery (except for MRI compatibility) but do become significant with more than one level disease.
+The only approval currently for 2 ADRs in a row in a cervical spine is the Prestige LP disc.
+If a fusion (an ACDF) is needed in conjunction with an ADR for more than one level of disease, the Prestige LP and ProDisc-C will allow fixation of the ACDF level with a plate.
 This would allow a better chance of healing for the fusion level.
-Using a Prestige disc will not allow a plate to be used in an adjacent vertebra.The Bryan disc is compatable with multiple level fusions and should be the best one for this purpose.
+Using a Prestige disc will not allow a plate to be used in an adjacent vertebra.

 If two ProDisc-C ADRs are used next to each other (such as at C5-6 and C6-7), the keels that attach the disc to the vertebra can act as a wedge and possibly split the vertebral body in-between with significant impact.